pvandervelde/zinger/engineering.md

   tipping over.
 * The drive system will consist of **4 wheels**, all of which will be **driven** and provide **unlimited steering rotation**.
-This ensures maximum traction on uneven terrain, provides the ability for the rover  to navigate in situations that require high manoeuvrability, to position itself with high accuracy, and do all of this while also carrying a heavy load.
+This ensures maximum traction on uneven terrain, provides the ability for the rover  to navigate in situations that require high maneuverability, to position itself with high accuracy, and do all of this while also carrying a heavy load.
 Each of the 4 wheels will be attached to their own **drive module**, all of which will be identical for ease of design, assembly and repair.
 Drive modules should be easy to swap out with minimal tools.

-#### Drive system
+#### Drive module

 As indicated the rover will have 4 drive modules, each of which provides one wheel with driving torque and infinite steering rotation.

-  * Diameter: **0.20 m** based on the idea that we want the rover to be able to traverse obstacles of 10cm height, i.e. half the tire diameter.
+* The diameter of the wheel will be : **0.20 m** based on the idea that we want the rover to be able to traverse obstacles of about 0.05m height, which should be enough to traverse along slightly rough outdoor tracks.
 * Width: minimum **0.05 m** based on the idea that we want enough surface area to distribute the total weight of rover and cargo over a big enough area to reduce ground pressure.
+* The drive motors will be attached to the rover chassis and driving torque will be transferred by mechanical means so as to reduce the inertia of the wheel and to allow for infinite steering rotation of the wheel.
+As a side benefit this allows placing the motor in a location where it is easier to protect it from dirt.
+* Braking power is supplied by the motors and potentially a brake on the drive shaft.
+Having brakes attached to the wheel would complicate the wheel assembly, and specifically the steering assembly as the goal is to have a wheel with infinite steering rotation.
+* Each wheel assembly will have independent suspension with a total travel distance of no more than the diameter of the wheel
+* The wheels will be driven by DC electric motors which should provide sufficient torque and rotational velocity to achieve the required carrying capacity for the given terrain.
+* Sensors will be place in a suitable to location to track both the rotational velocity and current position of the wheel, either directly or indirectly, so that wheel odometry can be provided.
+  * If possible sensors and methods used to detect wheel slip should be added
+* Optionally sensors can be applied to the wheel assembly to measure the vertical and horizonal position, velocity and acceleration of the different parts of the module, e.g. the suspension arms etc.
-  * Maximum speed at which we can turn (i.e. change direction) of the wheel unit: XXXX
+* Maximum speed at which the wheel can be steered (i.e. change direction) of the wheel
-  * Acceleration profiles

-* Braking power
-* Brakes + hold power for on the hill / when loading
-* Wheel slip detection
-* taper lock bushing
-* Suspension for individual wheels.
-At 2.5 m/s hitting anything will be nasty because the swing arms are large with heavy weights at the end (the wheels + motors)
-  * Telescopic drive shafts exist.
-We might be able to create something like that ourselves
-    * Could have a hex / rectangular shaft inside another similar shaped shaft with sliders.
-As long as there are enough supports the torque should be transferred without issue.
-Also we don't necessarily care a lot about the amount of sliding friction because the wheel assembly has some weight and we're not expecting to have to change the ride height extremely quickly
-      * Note that this approach could bind if the height changes while there's torque on the system (because torque causes friction etc.)
-* Motor drives
-* Speed sensors
-* Shunt regulator - Handles overvoltage if a motor steps down etc.
-* Co-axial rotations
-* Drive motor position
-  * Motors not on turning section
-    * Inertia is higher if the drive motor turns too.
-Possibly the rotating parts of the motor also influence the rotation due to gyroscopic forces
-    * Power wires eventually tangled after too many turns
-    * Motor at wheel height is more susceptible to dirt
-    * Reduces clearance because motors take up space
-* Drive motor power transfer
-  * Options
-    * Belts
-      * Easier
-      * Lighter
-      * Allows non-parallel axles
-      * Less efficient
-      * Requires pre-tension
-      * When changing speed or direction there is a lag
-    * Chains
-      * Easier
-      * Lighter
-      * More efficient than belt, but less efficient than gears
-      * Does not require pre-tension
-      * Axles have to be parallel.
-Little tolerance
-      * When changing speed or direction there is a lag
-    * Gears
-      * Most efficient (if properly set up)
-      * Can transfer large amounts of torque
-      * Need to be over short distance
-      * Noisy at high speed
-      * Need lubrication
-      * A herringbone or helical gear would be most efficient but those are expensive
-  * Use belts for the drive system and gears for the steering
-  * Should really have a cover over the bottom so that we don't get dirt in the drive system
-* Sensors
-  * Wheel rotation speeds
-    * Belt slippage
-  * Wheel vertical and sideways accelerations
-  * Optical slip-rings and wireless power could be used to get power to the wheel system and data back from sensors around the wheel

-#### Steering system

-* Accuracy
-* Rotational step size (less than 1 degree) - sensors
-* Keeping steering motors aligned - handling drift
+  unit: **100 - 120 rotations per minute**.
+* The minimum steering accuracy, i.e. the accuracy of the steering angle, should be no less than **1 degree**.
+* The steering system should not be back drivable so as to ensure that a set steering angle will not change due to external factors
+* Methods should be provided for determining the steering angle on start-up without the need to perform zero-ing movements.

 #### Electronics